fieldryand/goflow/Readme.md

 }
 ```

-[Download the front-end from the release page](https://github.com/fieldryand/goflow/releases/download/v1.0.0/goflow-assets.tar.gz), untar it, and move it to the location specified in `goflow.Options.AssetBasePath`.
+[Download the front-end from the release page](https://github.com/fieldryand/goflow/releases/latest/download/goflow-assets.tar.gz), untar it, and move it to the location specified in `goflow.Options.AssetBasePath`.
 Now run the application with `go run main.go` and see it in the browser at localhost:8181.

 ## Use case

 Goflow was built as a simple replacement for Apache Airflow to manage some small data pipeline projects.
 Airflow started to feel too heavyweight for these projects where all the computation was offloaded to independent services, but there was still a need for basic orchestration, concurrency, retries, visibility etc.

 Goflow prioritizes ease of deployment over scalability and does not attempt to be an enterprise solution.
 For example, there is currently no support for job queueing and distributed workers, so if you need those features, you should prefer something like Airflow or Temporal.
-On the other hand, Goflow runs comfortably on a single tiny VM, so it can be a great fit for hobby projects.
+On the other hand, Goflow runs comfortably on a single tiny VM and is easy to maintain, so it can be a great fit if you want to keep costs down.

 ## Development overview